A group of students and a teacher having a discussion in class

 Language Education in Multilingual Contexts: Ph.D. - Doctor of Philosophy in Education

-Students engage in research that plays a key role in advancing knowledge and serving the needs of multilingual students and their teachers in the Commonwealth of Virginia, the nation, and the world.
+Students of the Ph.D. in education-language education in multilingual contexts program do research that plays a key role in advancing knowledge and serving the needs of multilingual students and their teachers in Virginia, the nation, and the world.

 At a Glance